How to Choose and Book a Wedding Photographer in NYC | 2026 Guide

 Meeting and Communicating with Photographers

-When interviewing potential photographers, consider the following steps:
+When interviewing a potential photographer, consider the following steps:

 It’s important to connect with your photographer both aesthetically and interpersonally to ensure a positive experience.
 Maintain open communication with your photographer to keep both parties informed and comfortable.
 Here are some final thoughts.